-APPENDIX D Assignment Pay
+Appendix I Assignment Pay

 Assignment Pay (AP) is a premium added to base salary and is intended to be used only as long as the skills, duties or circumstances it is based on are in effect.
 The "premium" is stated in ranges or a specific dollar amount.
 If stated in ranges, then number of ranges would be added to the base range of the class.
 The "reference number" indicates the specific conditions for which AP is to be paid.
 Group B indicates those assigned duties granted AP which are not class specific as defined by the Washington Compensation Plan.

-GROUP В
+GROUP B

 Assigned Duty Premium Reference#

+Asbestos Workers (Certified) 4 ranges 20

 Dual Language Requirement 2 ranges 18